ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 To adjust the throw, change the SERVOn_MIN and SERVOn_MAX values.
 The defaults are 1100 to 1900.
-On many aircraft you will want more throw than that, and can change to a throw of 1000 to 2000.
+On many aircraft you will want more throw than that, and can change to a throw of 1000 to 2000 or beyond.
+Make sure that your servos are still moving when nearing the extrememe values.

+.. tip:: To get to maximum throw on V-Tail control surfaces, command pitch and yaw
+         at the same time in MANUAL mode.

 Mixing Gain
 ===========